jgyates/genmon/README.md

 ## gensms.py (optional)

 The program gensms.py is a program that will send mobile text (SMS) messages when the generator changes state.
-If you only want simple message notifications from genmon you can use this option and disable email in [mymail.conf](https://github.com/jgyates/genmon/wiki/Software#configuring-mymailpy). gensms.py takes only one command line option but also has a configuraiton file that must reside in the /etc directory.
+If you only want simple message notifications from genmon you can use this option and disable email in [mymail.conf](https://github.com/jgyates/genmon/wiki/Software#configuring-mymailpy). gensms.py takes only one command line option but also has a configuration file that must reside in the /etc directory.
 The name of the configuration file is gensms.conf.
 This program requires the myclient.py, mylog.py and mynotify.py python modules to be in the same directory as gensms.py.

 The SMS implementation utilizes a [Twilio](www.twilio.com) account for sending SMS messages.
 A free trial account is available and pricing for a non-trial account information is on the Twilio site.

-The program will send a short text message when the generator enters the following states: READY, RUNNING, EXERCISING, ALARM, SERVICEDUE.
+The program will send a short text message when the generator enters the following states: READY, RUNNING, RUNNING in MANUAL Mode, EXERCISING, ALARM, SERVICEDUE, OFF, OFF in MANUAL MODE.

 To install the Twilio support library type: